2021 MARKET DISRUPTORS EDITION

 Senior Advisor, McKinsey & Company

-Vice President Brand and Digital, Robert Bosch Tools
+Vice President Marketing and Head of Digital, Robert Bosch Tools

 CEO, Get Spiffy